Hands-on Activity: Design Your Own Rube Goldberg Machine

 He believed that most people preferred doing things the hard way instead of using simpler, more direct paths to accomplish goals.
 The resulting inventions are collections of bits and pieces, parts of now useless machines, scraped together to achieve an innovative, imaginative, yet somehow logical contraption to conquer the job at hand.

 The following are examples of tasks that can be illustrated using the Rube Goldberg technique: putting toothpaste on a toothbrush; adhering a stamp to a letter; selecting, cleaning, and peeling an apple; turning on a radio; toasting a slice of bread.
 Can you think of your own?

 Vocabulary/Definitions (Return to Contents)

 Procedure (Return to Contents)

-As necessary, review the basics of simple machines with students: inclined plane, wedge, screw, lever, wheel and axle and pulley.
+As necessary, review with students the basics of simple machines: inclined plane, wedge, screw, lever, wheel and axle and pulley.

-As necessary, provide students with the training to use any tools they need, such as screwdrivers, saws, drills and hammers.
+As necessary, provide students with the training to use any tools they need, such as screwdrivers, saws, hot glue guns, drills and hammers.

 With the Students

 Attachments (Return to Contents)